** Updated January 1, 2018

 – The Painter’s Palate (Odyssey Festival Showcase)

-Additionally, existing food venues will offer festival-only specialties, such as Gingerbread Funnel (Funnel Cake) and Artist Palette Jumbo Chocolate Chip Cookie (Fife & Drum Tavern).
+** In 2018, that’s seven “Let Them Eat Art” kiosks (The Deconstructed Dish added, El Artista Hambierto is a permanent structure, and E=AT2 eliminated).
+Additionally, existing food venues will offer festival-only specialties, such as the Painted Lady Latte (Joffrey’s in Future World East) and Artist Palette Jumbo Chocolate Chip Cookie (Fife & Drum Tavern).

 Every taste has a story, don’t it?